immich-app/immich/mobile/openapi/doc/AssetApi.md

-POST /api/asset/exist Checks if multiple assets exist on the server and returns all existing - used by background backup
+Checks if multiple assets exist on the server and returns all existing - used by background backup

 ### Example
 ```dart